Why it's unlikely ethics rules on Supreme Court gift disclosures will work

 The Supreme Court is facing ethics questions since a ProPublica investigation reported Supreme Court Justice Clarence Thomas that he received luxurious trips from Republican donor Harlan Crow for more than two decades.
 The investigation says he failed to report these trips in his annual financial disclosures.
 Stricter regulations went into effect several weeks ago, saying that federal judges, including Supreme Court justices, must disclose when they receive gifts and "personal hospitality."

-But Northwestern University Law professor emeritus Steven Lubet tells NPR's Leila Fadel this morning that he doubts the justices will comply with stricter disclosure rules.
+But Northwestern University Law professor emeritus Steven Lubet told NPR's Leila Fadel that he doubts the justices will comply with stricter disclosure rules.

 This conversation has been edited for length and clarity.